Right of private sector employee to strike

 The employer shall deduct from the employee's pay a share of the salary and any incidentals (travel allowance, for example).

-The deduction must be proportional to the length of the work stoppage.
+Withholding from pay must be proportional the duration of the work stoppage.
 Any upper restraint is prohibited.

 Please note

-Strikers must respect the work of non-strikers and cannot prevent them from working (e.g. occupancy of premises may, depending on the circumstances, be abusive).
+Strikers must respect the work of non-strikers.
+They cannot prevent them from working (for example, occupying premises may, depending on the circumstances, be an abusive act).

 Who can help me?